Palatal consonant: Characteristics

-Distinction from alveolo-palatal, apical palatalized consonants and consonant clusters
+Distinction from similar articulations

 Palatal consonants can be distinguished from apical palatalized consonants and consonant clusters of a consonant and the palatal approximant /[j]/.
-The common laminal "palatalized" alveolars, which also contrast with palatals, have a unique place of articulation and should be called alveolo-palatal consonants.
+The common laminal "palatalized" postalveolars, which rarely contrast with palatals, technically have a unique place of articulation and may be more accurately described as alveolo-palatal consonants.
 Palatal consonants have their primary articulation toward or in contact with the hard palate, whereas palatalized consonants have a primary articulation in some other area and a secondary articulation involving movement towards the hard palate.
 Palatal and palatalized consonants are both single phonemes, whereas a sequence of a consonant and /[j]/ is logically two phonemes.
 However, (post)palatal consonants in general do not contrast with palatalized velars, which in theory have slightly wider place of articulation than postpalatals.

 Irish distinguishes the dorsal palatal nasal //ɲ// (slender ng) from both the laminal alveolo-palatal nasal ("fortis") //ȵ// (slender nn) and the apical palatalized alveolar nasal ("lenis") //nʲ// (slender n), nonetheless most modern Irish speakers may either merge the latter two or depalatalize the apical palatalized consonant.
 So is the difference between the two Migueleño Chiquitano stops.
 In both languages alveolo-palatal consonants correspond to the palatalization or slender of alveolars while palatal consonants correspond to the palatalization or slender of velars.

-Spanish marginally distinguishes palatal consonants from sequences of a dental and the palatal approximant, e.g. in lleísmo Spanish the laterals ll (/l̠ʲ/→ʎ) and ly (/lj/→lɟʝ), and for all Spanish speakers, in the case of nasals:
+Spanish marginally distinguishes palatal consonants from sequences of a dental and the palatal approximant, e.g. in lleísmo Spanish the laterals ll (/l̠ʲ/→ʎ) and li (/lj/→lj), and for all Spanish speakers, in the case of nasals: